VisMajor5/weighted-switches/README.md

 # weighted-switches

-Small logic nodes to help with wildcard and random-based workflows in ComfyUI.
+Small logic nodes to help with routing, as well as wildcard and random-based workflows in ComfyUI.

 ## Included nodes